soorajshankar/hasura-multi-subscriptions/README.md

       <Subscriptions {...{ id }} />
     ))}```

 4. Note: this setup may not be apt for load test - as there is a UI dependancy

+How to Run

+npm install
+npm start